 1.)
 These nocturnal (active at night) frogs vary in color from green, to brown, to blue.

 2.)
-As is the case for nearly every frog, they are sexually dimorphic in that females are markedly larger than males.
+As is the case for many frogs, they are sexually dimorphic in that females are markedly larger than males.

 3.)
 White’s tree frogs eat invertebrates, like insects.
-They will also eat small frogs, lizards, and even mice.
+They will also eat small frogs, lizards, mice, and even snakes.

 4.)
-During breeding season, the males develop a dark “nuptial pad” on the inside of the thumb.
+During breeding season, the males develop a dark “nuptial pad” on the inside of their thumbs.
 This helps them grip the female during amplexus (mating position).

 5.)
 Females lay between 200 – 1,000 eggs, 2 times each season!